bhuy71/image_reconstruction_without_mask/README.md

 ### GUI( recommended)

-  Apart from creating the infer.py script following the teaching assistant's instructions, we have also implemented an additional user-friendly interface.
+  Apart from creating the infer.py script following the teaching assistant's instructions, I have also implemented an additional user-friendly interface.
 This interface allows users to run our code more conveniently through an intuitive GUI.
 Following these steps to experiment our product:
   ### Note: I recommend you use Kaggle for faster processing because of its strong GPU.